quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part41_Optimizing_Memo.md

 ---
 #### -Greedy Exploration Strategy
-Exploration is implemented using \(\epsilon\)-greedy with \(\epsilon = 0.05\).
+Exploration is implemented using $\epsilon $-greedy with $\epsilon = 0.05$.
 This balances exploration (trying new actions) and exploitation (choosing known good actions).
-:p What is the purpose of using an \(\epsilon\)-greedy strategy in this context?
+:p What is the purpose of using an $\epsilon$-greedy strategy in this context?
 ??x
-The \(\epsilon\)-greedy strategy encourages the agent to explore different actions by randomly selecting a suboptimal action with probability \(\epsilon = 0.05\) and choosing the optimal action otherwise, ensuring that exploration continues while leveraging existing knowledge.
+The $\epsilon $-greedy strategy encourages the agent to explore different actions by randomly selecting a suboptimal action with probability $\epsilon = 0.05$ and choosing the optimal action otherwise, ensuring that exploration continues while leveraging existing knowledge.
 ```java
 public class EpsilonGreedyAgent {
     double epsilon;